 Construction, installation and replacement of, but not limited to, the following:

-If you are in doubt or have any questions please Contact Us prior to starting any project to verify the need for a permit.
+If you are in doubt or have any questions, please Contact Us prior to starting any project to verify the need for a permit.
 Discussing your plans with a code official before you begin your project can save time and money as you move forward.

-If you are in doubt or have any questions please Contact Us prior to starting any project to verify the need for a permit.
+If you are in doubt or have any questions, please Contact Us prior to starting any project to verify the need for a permit.

 Yes.
 As a homeowner you may obtain a permit only if you are performing the work on your primary residence, which you own and reside in.
 You cannot perform work on a rental property you own nor a home you do not reside in.
 If you obtain a permit and are completing the work yourself you are expected to know the pertinent codes and are responsible for the work passing all required inspections.
 It is illegal for a homeowner to obtain a permit for a contractor hired to do the work for you.

-If you are looking for a licensed contractor you can Search our Directory.
+If you are looking for a licensed contractor, you can Search our Directory.

-Inspection results are available on the Pikes Peak Regional Building Department websites Permit Status Page.
+Inspection results are available on the Pikes Peak Regional Building Department websites on the Permit Status Page.
 Inspection results can be searched either by permit number or address.
 Inspection results are typically entered the same day the inspection is performed.